bassanilab/NewAnce/README.md

 ```
 -coFDR,--cometFDR <arg>            FDR for filtering Comet PSMs before combination (required) (default value 0.03)

 FDR for Comet search.
-If -fdrM is equal to "global", the FDR is calculated for all PSM's that pass the local lFDR threshold.
+If -fdrM is equal to "global", the FDR is calculated for all PSM's of all groups and charge states that
-If -fdrM is equal to "groupwise", the FDR is calculated seperately for the protein coding and non-canonical group.
-The former
+pass the local lFDR threshold.
+If -fdrM is equal to "groupwise", the FDR is calculated seperately for all charge states of the
-method is the one discussed in the paper.
+protein coding and non-canonical group.
+The former method, which is the one discussed in the paper, is usually less conservative than the groupwise method.
 ```

 ```